-Bedding: A surface created by a change in such factors as grain size, grain orientation, mineralogy or chemistry during the deposition of a sedimentary rock.

-- Might be non-discontinuous even with different colors and/or composition. - When they are discontinuous they are parallel to each other and very extensive as sedimentary layers are.
-It should be taken care of at statistical modelling of discontinuities (should be treated as an independent set of discontinuities).
+- A surface created by a change in such factors as grain size, grain orientation, mineralogy or chemistry during the deposition of a sedimentary rock. - Might be non-discontinuous even with different colors and/or composition. - When they are discontinuous they are parallel to each other and very extensive as sedimentary layers are.
+It should be taken care of at statistical modeling of discontinuities (should be treated as an independent set of discontinuities).

-Cleavage: Property of a mineral/rock that allows it to break smoothly along specific internal planes (parallel to crystal faces)

-- -More closely spaced and with higher tensile strength than other discontinuities - -Flow cleavage (continuous): formed by parallel alignment of platy minerals - -Fracture cleavage (false cleavage, spaced = discontinuous): formed by a loss of material resulting from pressure solution or by stress environment (independent of any parallel alignment of minerals) - -Development of cleavage: mudstone( ) slate( ) phyllite( ) schist( ) gneiss( ) (left regional metamorphism( )/larger crystal size right) Fracture( ): A discrete break in a rock which is not parallel with a visible fabric - It indicates a discontinuity that dose not show any definite pattern in orientation. - In rock engineering field it frequently means a discontinuity or crack. - In many cases it indicates an artificial discontinuity
+- 4) Cleavage - Property of a mineral/rock that allows it to break smoothly along specific internal planes (parallel to crystal faces) - -More closely spaced and with higher tensile strength than other discontinuities - -Flow cleavage (continuous): formed by parallel alignment of platy minerals - -Fracture cleavage (false cleavage, spaced = discontinuous): formed by a loss of material resulting from pressure solution or by stress environment (independent of any parallel alignment of minerals) - -Development of cleavage: - mudstone(이암) → slate(점판암) → phyllite(천매암) → schist(편암) → gneiss(편마암) (left → regional metamorphism(광역 변성작 용)/larger crystal size → right)